Oct 17, 2024

 What did we learn from this article?

 Digital cameras, sensors, image processors, and lenses are complex pieces of equipment.
 It could take months to discuss all their technical and optical characteristics.
-The information can be overwhelming and confusing without applying basic rules.
-A good example is forum posters and what they present as critical information.
-One such basic rule would let us ignore information with a smaller than 1% impact on image quality.
-Social media promoters "specialize" in isolated or <1% improvements.
+The information can be overwhelming and confusing without some basic rules.
+A good example is forum posters and what they present as critical data.
+One such basic rule would be to ignore isolated examples with a <1% impact on image quality.
+We saw that social media promoters "specialize" in isolated or <1% examples.

 Olympus EM10 IV with 14-42mm f3.5 - 5.6 II lens.
 ISO200, f4.5, 1/180, -0.5EV.

 There is more to digital photography than social media promoters pushing bigger sensors and dynamic range.
-We also learned it's possible to control the sensor's saturation and SNR.
-Finally, it's all about managing the scene's reflected light and the quality of the image signal (light) exposing the sensor.
-The focus should be on knowledge and experience which make larger than 1% differences.
+We also learned it's possible to control the sensor's Saturation and SNR.
+Finally, it's all about mastering reflected light and the quality of the reflected light exposing the sensor.

 See this article for more on improving your image quality.